 3) Driver’s License: Update or confirm your driver’s license information.

-4) Vehicle Info: Answer whether you plan to drive across the border from Mexico to the United States.
+4) Vehicle Info: Answer whether you plan to drive across the border from Mexico to the United States to determine if you should register your vehicle.

 5) Address Info.